Chemical Modifiers Tag-Team to Regulate Essential Mechanism of Life

 “The fact that phosphorylation and acetylation of the polymerase tail are so closely connected indicates we need to be thinking about many more issues when developing drugs that target these processes,” adds Ott.
 “Before we start giving these drugs to patients, we need to better understand the fundamental processes that are influenced by these modifications.”

-Other authors of the study include Jeffrey R. Johnson, Pao-Chen Li, Mir Khalid, and Ryan J. Conrad from Gladstone; Diego Garrido Ruiz and Matthew Jacobson from UCSF; as well as Zuyao Ni, Heng Zhang, Xinghua Guo, Jinrong Min, and Jack Greenblatt from the University of Toronto.
+The paper “Crosstalk between RNA Pol II C-Terminal Domain Acetylation and Phosphorylation via RPRD Proteins” was published by the journal Molecular Cell on May 1, 2019.
+Other authors include Jeffrey R. Johnson, Pao-Chen Li, Mir Khalid, and Ryan J. Conrad from Gladstone; Diego Garrido Ruiz and Matthew Jacobson from UCSF; as well as Zuyao Ni, Heng Zhang, Xinghua Guo, Jinrong Min, and Jack Greenblatt from the University of Toronto.

-The work was supported by the National Institutes of Health, a UCSF Discovery Fellowship, the American Society for Microbiology, a Robert D. Watkins Graduate Research Fellowship, and the Natural Sciences and Engineering Research Council of Canada.
+The work was supported by the National Institutes of Health (grants R01AI083139, P50-GM082250, and P01-CA177322), a UCSF Discovery Fellowship, the American Society for Microbiology, a Robert D. Watkins Graduate Research Fellowship, and the Natural Sciences and Engineering Research Council of Canada.